Insufficient Credit for Approval

 One common drawback of debt consolidation is the potential for extended repayment periods.
 While consolidating debts can lower monthly payments, it may also mean paying more interest over time.

 Individuals opting for debt consolidation should assess whether they are comfortable with a longer repayment timeline.
-Extending the repayment period could lead to paying more in interest despite lower monthly payments.
+Extending the repayment period could lead to paying more interest despite lower monthly payments.

 Risk of Accumulating More Debt